-Information on interactions with ERS, such as seabird mitigation measures, interaction with seabirds, sea turtles, whale and dolphin, and catches of sharks shall be recorded in logbooks for each trip. iv.
-Who are the log books submitted to^5 :- Information shall be submitted to Fisheries Agency of Taiwan (FA). v.
-What is the timeframe and method 6 for submission:- The mandatory daily log book shall be submitted to the competed authority or a commissioned professional institution (Overseas Fisheries Development Council, OFDC) through electronic means (e- logbook).
-The catch and effort report including each SBT length, weight and tag information shall be submitted to the FA daily through upper mentioned e-logbook system. vi.
-The type of checking and verification that is routinely conducted for this information:- Verification of e-logbook data is carried out by comparison with VMS data, observer data (if any), landing declaration, port inspection data and customs clearance data since 2016. vii.
+The mandatory daily log book shall be submitted to the competed authority or a commissioned professional institution (Overseas Fisheries Development Council, OFDC) through electronic means (e-logbook).
+The catch report for the length, weight, and tag information of individual SBT vi. shall be submitted to the FA daily through upper mentioned e-logbook system.
+The type of checking and verification that is routinely conducted for this information:- Verification of e-logbook data is carried out by comparing VMS data, observer data (if available), landing declaration, port inspection data, and customs clearance data since 2016. vii.
 Reference to applicable legislation and penalties:- The applicable legislations are the DWFA Subparagraph (5) Article 10, Subparagraph (12) Paragraph 1 Article 13, Article 36, and Subparagraph (1) paragraph 1 Article 41, and Regulations for Fishing Vessels Conducting Southern Bluefin Tuna Fishery Article 27 to 30.
 Penalties: (1) General infringement (except for those belonging to the serious infringement): For fisheries operator: a fine between NT \$ 500 thousand and 2.5 million, and the fishing license may be suspended for 2 years and under or be revoked.
-In case of committing the same violation as stipulated in the preceding paragraph for 2 times within 1 year or commits different violations as stipulated in the preceding paragraph for 3 times within 1 year, the amount of the fine shall be imposed up to 1.5 times and the fishing license of the distant water fisheries operator may be suspended for 2 years and under, or be revoked.
+In case of committing the same violation as stipulated in the preceding paragraph for 2 times within 1 year or commits different violations as stipulated in the preceding paragraph for 2 times within 1 year or commits different violations as stipulated in the preceding paragraph for 3 times within 1 year, the amount of the fine shall be imposed up to 1.5 times and the fishing license of the distant water fisheries operator may be suspended for 2 years and under, or be revoked.
 For master of fishing vessel: a fine between NT \$ 100 thousand and 500 thousand and the Fishing Crew Identification and the Certificate of Fishing Vessel Officers may be suspended for 2 years and under, or be revoked.
-In case of committing the same violation, the amount of the fine shall be imposed up to 1.5 times and the Fishing Crew Identification and the Certificate of Fishing Vessel Officers may be suspended for 2 years and under, or be revoked.
-(2) Serious infringement:

-5 If the reports are not to be submitted to the Member's or CNM's government fisheries authority, then also specify whether the information will later be sent to the fisheries authority, including how and when that occurs.
-6 In particular, whether the information is submitted electronically from the vessel.
-11 viii.
-For fisheries operator: a fine between NT 1 million to 30 million depends on vessel's size and the fishing license may be suspended for 2 years and under, or be revoked.
+In case of committing the same violation, the amount of the fine shall be imposed up to 1.5 times and the Fishing Crew Identificate of Fishing Vessel Officers may be suspended for 2 years and under, or be revoked.
+In case of committing the same violation, the amount of the fine shall be imposed up to 1.5 times and the Fishing Crew Identification and the Sishing Vessel Officers may be suspended for 2 years and under, or be revoked.
+(2) Serious infringement: For fisheries operator: a fine between NT 1 million to 30 million depends on vessel's size and the fishing license may be suspended for 2 years and under, or be revoked.
 In case of committing the same provision of serious infringement as stipulated in Article 13, paragraph 1, for 2 times within 3 years, or different serious infringements as stipulated in Article 13, paragraph 1 for 3 times within 3 years, the amount of the fine shall be imposed up to 1.5 times and the fishing license shall be suspended between 2 and 3 years, or be revoked.
 For master of fishing vessel: a fine between NT \$ 200 thousand to 6 million depend on vessel's size and the Fishing Crew Identifications and the Certificate of Fishing Vessel Officers may be suspended for 2 years and under, or be revoked.
-Also, in case of committing the same provision, the amount of the fine shall be imposed up to 1.5 times and the Fishing Crew Identifications and the Fishing Vessel Officers may be suspended for 2 years and under, or be revoked.
-Also, in case of committing the same provision, the amount of the fine shall be imposed up to 1.5 times and the Fishing Crew Identifications and the Certificate of Fishing Vessel Officers shall be imposed up to 1.5 times and the Fishing Crew Identifications and the Certificate of Fishing Vessel Officers shall be revoked.
-N/A
+Also, in case of committing the same provision, the amount of the fine shall be imposed up to 1.5 times and the Fishing Crew Identifications and the Certificate of Fishing Crew Identifications and the Certificate of Fishing Crew Identifications and the Certificate of Fishing Crew viii.
+Other relevant information 7 :-